varsh11/visualstudio-docs/docs/rtvs/getting-started-samples.md

 ## A First Look at R

 This sample provides an in-depth introduction to R through the extensive comments in two source files.
-For the best experience, place the cursor at the top of the file and press Ctrl+Enter to send the code line-by-lie to the **R Interactive** window.
+For the best experience, place the cursor at the top of the file and press Ctrl+Enter to send the code line-by-line to the **R Interactive** window.
 (Lines that install packages might take a minute or two to complete.)

 - `1-Getting Started with R.R` covers many R fundamentals including using packages, loading and analyzing data, and plotting.